SummaryRead the full fact sheet

 Once the colonoscope has reached the point where the colon joins the small intestine, the doctor slowly withdraws it while looking carefully at the colon lining.
 Photographs may be taken.
 The procedure generally takes 15 to 30 minutes..

 If colon polyps are found during a colonoscopy, they are removed and the tissue is sent for analysis to determine if the polyp is cancerous.
-Polyp removal or biopsy may cause bleeding.
+Polyp removal or may cause bleeding.
 Bleeding may be stopped during the procedure using clips or other methods.
 If the bleeding is severe, it may require blood transfusion or re-insertion of the colonoscope to control the bleeding.

 Immediately after colonoscopy